varelandrew/Seattle-Weather/README.md

 # Seattle, Washington Rain vs. St. Louis, Missouri Rain

-X REMOVE # What is the purpose of the project?
-- The purpose of the project is to answer the question of whether it rains more in Seattle, WA or St. Louis, MO.
-Dr. Fischer's parents believe that it rains too much in Seattle and using the provided data sets listed below we are to see if their statement is true or false.

 # Description
 - The purpose of the project is to answer the question of whether it rains more in Seattle, WA or St. Louis, MO.
 Dr. Fischer's parents believe that it rains too much in Seattle and using the provided data sets listed below we are to see if their statement is true or false.
 I will be using python to perform operations that help me towards answering the above question.
 This includes cleaning up the provided data, and creating visuals to deduce which city has more rain.
 - General conclusions that I discovered from performing the above methods consist of defining what "more rain" means, cleaning up the data sets by removing unused data and filling blank data with relevant data, and creating a few plots to showcase that Seattle has more days of rain but St. Louis has more rain from the days that it does rain.
 Further and a more in depth conclusion can be viewed at [Communication Document](https://github.com/varelandrew/Seattle-Weather/blob/main/AndrewVarela_Communication_SeattleWeather.pdf) and [Analysis Notebook](https://github.com/varelandrew/Seattle-Weather/blob/main/Andrew_Varela_DATA_3320_Seattle_St_Louis_Analysis_Template.ipynb).